Google Project Aristotle: How to build more effective teams

 Goals: Business and Professional Development

 Companies, teams, and individuals need goals to measure how they’re performing against their objectives.
 Your role is to help ensure visibility and alignment of these goals across the entire company.
 Most organizations, aim to set goals at least twice a year at this stage.
 Keeping in mind that by providing a clear link between company objectives, team objectives and personal goals people can better see the impact of their efforts.

 Reviews: 360 and Leadership Reviews

 One of the best ways to ensure your performance and development processes becomes a reality, is through regular 1-on-1s between managers and their direct reports.
-Supporting regular moments to catch up on progress offers more frequent coaching opportunities and of course, alignment.
+Supporting regular moments to catch up on progress offers more frequent coaching opportunities and of course, closer alignment.
 You can also support effective 1-on-1s between coaches, mentors, or peers by providing a dedicated shared space for people to collaborate on agendas, offer topics for discussion, and track follow-up conversations.

 Offering the ability for people to exchange real-time feedback anytime can help create learning opportunities between structured reviews.
 Allowing people to easily send a praise or a constructive tip can reinforce good behavior or drive change, which can go a long way over time.
-In select platforms, like Impraise, individuals can also proactively ask for feedback after a project, sprints, presentations, etc.
+In select platforms, individuals can also proactively ask for feedback after a project, sprints, presentations, etc.

 If people are already comfortable with feedback, you can customize a collection of skills and competencies by role so that individuals know what areas they need to develop in and can proactively start collecting feedback.
 These can be customized based on desired skills, behaviors or even company values you would like to encourage more.